UNDP-Accelerator-Labs/Financial-inclusion-toolkit/2_Understand/dfls.md

 **Resources**

-* [TOR for the research firm] For the most recent TOR (2023), see the Request for Proposals publication [here:] (https://www.ungm.org/Public/Notice/215515).
+* [TOR for the research firm](https://www.ungm.org/Public/Notice/215515).
+You can read this, the most recent TOR (2023), as a reference point for hiring a research firm .
 The deadline hass passed but the link is still active; scroll to the “TOR” section.
-* [Survey questionnaire (see reports)] Visit the Fiji Report and Appendix A for a [full description of the survey, protocol, methodology and findings](https://www.uncdf.org/joint-undp-uncdf-df-of-the-sdgs) for Fiji.
+* [Survey questionnaire (see reports)](https://www.uncdf.org/joint-undp-uncdf-df-of-the-sdgs).Visit the Fiji Report and Appendix A for a full description of the survey, protocol, methodology and findings for Fiji.
 * Platform (in development).